creachadair/enumgen/README.md

 ## Usage

-This gool is intended for use with the "[go generate][gogen]" command.
+This tool is intended for use with the "[go generate][gogen]" command.

 The generator reads a configuration file in YAML format (see [`gen.Config`][gc]).
 To generate types from a separate config file, add a rule like this: